 Automated Inventory Management – It’s far easier to automate inventory management through the use of electronic online tools and third party vendors.
 This has been saving ecommerce businesses billions of dollars in inventory and operating costs.

-Niche Market Dominance – Because of the lower operating costs, the ability to target your exact type of customer, and the global reach of an ecommerce site, niche product markets can be easily dominated, and extremely profitable.
+Niche Market Dominance – Because of the lower operating costs, the ability to target your exact type of customer as well as the benefit of global reach that an ecommerce website brings, this ensures that your company could be very profitable.